-This week London is once again taken by cultural storm, with over 400 events and exhibitions taking place across the city as part of The London Design Festival 2015.
+This week London is once again taken by cultural storm, with over 400 events and London art exhibitions taking place across the city as part of The London Design Festival 2015.
 Our main advice would be to keep an eye open everywhere you go – London is the design capital of the world and you’d be surprised as to how many installations and exhibitions pop up where you’d least expect it!
 Yet with hundreds of projects to see, it can be a little overwhelming trying to fit them all in.
 So, to make life a bit easier we had a peruse and took a trip to the V&A (the hub of this years festival) to find the things you absolutely CANNOT miss.

 1. ‘Curiosity Cloud’, The V&A.

 Champagne House Perrier-Jouët have commissioned the renowned Viennese design duo, ‘mischer’traxler’ to create a bespoke installation, entitled ‘Curiosity Cloud’.
 The project is part of an ongoing collaboration, ‘Small Discoveries’, which celebrates nature and how people interact with the natural world.
 It’s an aesthetic wonder for the senses; an emotionally and intellectually stimulating interactive experience exploring the transience between nature and the Art Nouveau movement (integral to Perrier-Jouët’s House philosophy).